irissorg/transcripts.podcast.iriss.org.uk/content/transcript/forgotten-citizens-todays-forgotten-citizens.md

 ---
 title: "Forgotten Citizens: today's forgotten citizens"
-subtitle: "Furrah Arshad: Furrah will introduce us to the work of her organisation Ethnic Enable and how it started up.
-She will also talk us through some of the major issues affecting people with learning disabilities from black and minority ethnic communities i..."
+subtitle: "Ethnic Enable and how it started up.
+Tahira is a young Asian woman with learning disabilities and she shares her experiences and hopes for her future with us."
 date: "2008-06-16T23:00:00+00:00"
 draft: false
 iriss_episode_libsyn_url: "https://podcast.iriss.org.uk/forgotten-citizens-todays-forgotten-citizens-0"